panique/huge/README.md

 registered users are normal users with user role 1 for sure.

 See the "Testing with demo users" section of this readme for more info.

+#### An introduction into the CSRF features

+To prevent [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery), HUGE does this in the most common way, by using a security *token* when the user submits critical forms.
+This means: When PHP renders a form for the user, the application puts a "random string" inside the form (as a hidden input field), generated via Csrf::makeToken() (application/core/Csrf.php), which also saves this token to the session.
+When the form is submitted, the application checks if the POST request contains exactly the form token that is inside the session.

+This CSRF prevention feature is currently implemented on the login form process (see *application/view/login/index.php*) and user name change form process (see *application/view/login/editUsername.php*), most other forms are not security- critical and should stay as simple as possible.

+A big thanks to OmarElGabry for implementing this!

+#### Troubleshooting & Glitches

+* In 3.0 and 3.1 a user could log into the application from different devices / browsers / locations.
+This was intended behaviour as this is standard in most web applications these days.
+In 3.2 still feature is "missing" by default, a user will only be able to log in from one browser at the same time.
+This is a security improvement, but for sure not optimal for many developers.
+The plan is to implement a config switch that will allow / disallow logins from multiple browsers.

 ### Community-provided features & feature discussions <a name="community"></a>